-Nick Cordero Dead, Broadway Star Dies From Coronavirus Complications at 41
+Nick Cordero Dead, Broadway Star Dies From Coronavirus Complications At 41

 Nick Cordero has died after a long battle with coronavirus.
-Cordero’s wife, Amanda Kloots, confirmed his passing in lengthy Instagram post Sunday evening.
+Cordero’s wife, Amanda Kloots, confirmed his passing in a lengthy Instagram post on Sunday evening.

 “God has another angel in heaven now.
 My darling husband passed away this morning.
 He was surrounded in love by his family, singing and praying as he gently left this earth,” the statement read, in part.

-Cordero woke up from his coma in mid-May but took a turn for the worse again May 20.
+Cordero woke up from his coma in mid-May, but took a turn for the worse again on May 20.
 From that point, his progress became stuck in a wait-and-see holding pattern as he remained in the ICU because of how ravaged his lungs were from the virus.

-Continued treatment included an injection of stem cells administered on June 5, just days after doctors told his wife she should say her goodbye’s, in an attempt to reverse some of the lung damage.
+Continued treatment included an injection of stem cells administered on June 5, just days after doctors told his wife she should say her goodbyes, in an attempt to reverse some of the lung damage.

-Kloots, updated fans on Instagram and in her stories on June 9 she reported that he spiked a fever for a short time, but said it is a common occurrence for patients in the ICU.
+Kloots updated fans on Instagram and in her stories on June 9 and reported that he spiked a fever for a short time, but said it is a common occurrence for patients in the ICU.
 She was optimistic at that point, noting that she planned to FaceTime her husband the following day so he could wish their son, Elvis, a happy first birthday.

 After 85 days in the intensive care unit, Cordero lost a significant amount of muscle weight, leaving him too weak to move or even talk.
-At that point, Kloots noted that he could move his eyes and answered questions when she went to see him by looking up for yes or down for no.
+At that point, Kloots noted that he could move his eyes and answer questions when she went to see him by looking up for yes or down for no.

 Cordero Did Not Have Typical Coronavirus Symptoms

-Cordero began treatment a month after he became symptomatic — when his third COVID-19 test came back positive.
+Cordero began treatment a month after he became symptomatic, when his third COVID-19 test came back positive.
 He had previously been misdiagnosed with pneumonia after two other tests came back negative.
 His only symptom, intermittent exhaustion, began in early March and was inconsistent with the typical effects of the virus at that point in time, according to People.

-On March 26, he went to see a doctor after he passed out changing his 10-month-old son, Elvis’s diaper, according to Buzzfeed.
+On March 26, he went to see a doctor after he passed out changing his 10-month-old son Elvis’s diaper, according to Buzzfeed.
 That weekend he started having trouble breathing and experienced pain in his chest.

 Cordero was put on a ventilator in early April.
 Kloots shared with Buzzfeed, what he said to her the last time they spoke.